Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 * The Configured Base DN doesn't include all users.

-  To find the security identifier (SID), run the `qq auth_find_identity` command.
+  To find a security identifier (SID), run the `qq auth_find_identity` command.
 For example:

   ```bash
   qq auth_find_identity --name MyUsername
   ```

-  To verify that the username is discoverable, run the `qq ad_sid_to_account` command.
+  To verify that a username is discoverable, run the `qq ad_sid_to_account` command.
 For example:

   ```bash
   qq ad_sid_to_account --sid S-1-5-32-544